pskelsey/futureCrop/README.md

 A desktop app for performing climate change risk assessments in real crop locations in Great Britain.
 * Upload your own data to build a risk model
 * Train, tune & test a Random Forest regression model / classifier in a few easy clicks.
-* Choose a raster distribution of crop species / land use locations to apply your model in, or generate your own landscape.
+* Choose a raster distribution of crop species / land use locations to apply your model in.
-* Select a climate variable, a future time-period and month, and pick your greenhouse gas emissions scenario.
+* Select a future time-period and season.
-* Define the level of connectivity among grid cell locations, if desired.
 * Hit the run button, visualise your results, and save them to create your own graphics.

 ## Example